The critical chain method is one of the key tools and techniques for developing a project schedule.

-As explained above, the critical chain method (CCM) is one of the key tools of schedule method with the help of which project team can include buffers in any project schedule path to accommodate any uncertainties and limitations of resources.
+As explained above, the critical chain method (CCM) is one of the schedule method’s key tools.
+The help of the project team can include buffers in any project schedule path to accommodate any uncertainties and limitations of resources.

-It is directly coming from the critical path method technique and considers the impacts of resource levelling, resource allocation, resource optimization, and activity duration uncertainty or imprecision on the critical path established using the critical path method.
+It is directly coming from the critical path method technique.
+It considers the impacts of resource leveling, resource allocation, resource optimization, and activity duration uncertainty or imprecision on the critical path established using the critical path method.

 For this, the critical chain method brings the concept of buffers and buffer management.
 There are three main types of buffers;

-This type of buffer mainly takes into account any possible contingencies and is included between the final task and project finish date.
+This type of buffer mainly considers any possible contingencies and is included between the final task and project finish date.
 Project delay or early finish will directly impact this buffer.
-The new finish will result in gain, and any delay will result in a lesser buffer.
+The new finish will result in gains, and any delay will result in a lesser buffer.
 The project will not be delayed from the original timeline as long as we have sufficient buffer available.
-It is recommended to only include 50% Approx. of the contingency of task estimate.
+It is recommended only to include 50% Approx. of the contingency of task estimate.

-These types of buffers are included in the non-critical chain to avoid the effect of any possible delay of the non-critical chain on the critical chain.
+These buffers are included in the non-critical chain to avoid any possible delay of the non-critical chain on the critical chain.
 They are placed between the last task on a non-critical chain and the critical chain.

 There is no difference in the calculation of feeding buffer and project buffer.
 As already explained above, the calculation is dependent on the safety excluded from the tasks on a non-critical chain.

-Often considered less important compared to feeding and project buffers, these are kept as a reserve in the critical chain in order to avoid any delays in the time of need.
+Often considered less important than feeding and project buffers, these are kept as a reserve in the critical chain to avoid any delays in the time of need.
 It can be in the form of human resources or any machine etc.

 This technique (CCM) measures the duration of activities without safety margins, logically build links, and availability of resources with statistically determined buffers composed of aggregated safety margins of activities at particular points on the project schedule path to bring in the effect of limited resources and project imprecisions.

 The resource-oriented critical path is known as the critical chain.
-The critical chain method technique allows the inclusion of duration buffers which in other words can be described as non-work schedule activities to manage any unplanned event.
+The critical chain method technique allows the inclusion of duration buffers, which can be described as non-work schedule activities to manage any unplanned event.

-One buffer, included at the very end of the critical chain, as shown below in figure is known as the project buffer and safeguards the target finish timeline from slippage along the critical chain.
+One buffer, included at the very end of the critical chain, shown below in the figure, is known as the project buffer.
+It safeguards the target finish timeline from slippage along the critical chain.

-Additional buffers, known as feeding buffers as already explained above, are included at every point where a chain of interlinked activities that are not on critical chain but somehow feeds into the critical chain.
+Additional buffers, known as feeding buffers as already explained above, are included at every point.
+A chain of interlinked activities that are not on the critical chain but somehow feed into the critical chain.

 Feeding buffers hence safeguard the critical chain from delays along the feeding chains.
-The size of every buffer should only take into account the imprecision in the timeline for the chain of the interlinked activities before that buffer.
+The size of every buffer should only consider the imprecision in the timeline for the chain of the interlinked activities before that buffer.